michaelshiloh/robotaPsyche/lectureNotes.md

     if (myColor == 1) fill(255, 0, 0);
     else fill (0, 0, 255);

-    // Rotate the mover to point in the direction of travel
+    // Rotate the vehicle to point in the direction of travel
     // Translate to the center of the move pushMatrix();
     translate(location.x, location.y);